 It's located in Round Top near their store

-The Wander Inn, which sits in the gorgeous Round Top countryside, is set to open soon in two buildings adjacent to the Junk Gypsy store.
+The Wander Inn, which sits in the gorgeous Round Top countryside, is open for business in two buildings adjacent to the Junk Gypsy store.
 Located near the original Chisolm Trail, the Wander Inn combines vintage western and Americana-style with an irresistibly cozy setting.
-Here you’ll find the Sikes’ personal touches and attention to detail in full effect.
-The result is a magical place that serves as an ode to dreamers and a perfect weekend getaway.
+Here you'll find the Sikes' personal touches and attention to detail in full effect, resulting in a magical place that serves as an ode to dreamers and a perfect weekend getaway.

-The Junk Gypsies teased some of the decor on the Wander Inn Instagram, giving us a taste of what it’s like to check into Gypsyville.
+Hit up the Wander Inn Instagram for a taste of what it's like to check into Gypsyville.

 In true Junk Gypsy fashion, a little southwestern flair goes a long way.

 One of the crown jewels of the Wander Inn is the vintage Star Motel Sign that hangs in the lobby.
 If the sign looks familiar to country music fans, it's because Miranda Lambert shot her recent American Songwriter cover there.
 (Lambert, a Junk Gypsy fan from way back, also posed in front of the Junk Gypsy world headquarters for The Weight of These Wings album cover.)

 The inn contains eight suites, all of which include a spa tub, a balcony, and a fireplace.
 Amie Sikes told Cowgirl Magazine that she and her sister handmade most of the headboards, furniture, and bedding in the inn.
 The inn also offers a fire pit and jacuzzi tubs.